The Coronavirus pandemic has resulted in a decrease in patients accessing NHS services for a range of conditions that are not related to Coronavirus.

 - All patients who attend the surgery are required to wear a face mask/face covering.
 If you are unable to wear a mask due to medical reasons please click HERE.

-- All of our GP / ANP appointments are initially done via our Telephone Triage System.
+- Most of our GP / ANP appointments are initially done via our Telephone Triage System.
 The GP / ANP may decide that they need to review you face to face.
 In this instance you will be given an appointment time to attend the surgery.
 (All patients who attend the surgery are required to wear a face mask / face covering).
+The surgery is offering some face to face pre-bookable appointments - on the basis a patient is displaying no signs of COVID-19.

 Attending The Surgery For a planned Face to Face Appointment: